lvl-up/page_magic/README.md

 - :rack_test

-Under the hood, PageMagic is using [Capybara](https://github.com/jnicklas/capybara) so you can register any Capybara specific driver you want.
+Under the hood, PageMagic is using [Capybara](https://github.com/jnicklas/capybara) so you can register any Capybara compliant driver you want.
 See [below](#registering-a-custom-driver) for how to do this.

 **Note:** We don't want to impose particular driver versions so PageMagic does not list any as dependencies.
-Therefore you will need add the requiste gem to your Gemfile.
+Therefore you will need add the requiste gems to your Gemfile.

 # Page mapping
-With PageMagic you can map which pages should be used to handle which resouces.
-This feature removes a lot of the juggling and bring back fluency to your code!
+With PageMagic you can map which pages should be used to handle which resources.
+Meaning that when a the page in the browser changes, PageMagic loads the correct PageObject class to handle it.
+This feature removes a lot of the juggling and brings back fluency to your code!

-**Note:** By default mappings are matched against a URL's path.
-In addition, PageMagic supports mapping against both query string parameters and the fragement identifer (see below).

 ```ruby
 # define what pages map to what
 session.define_page_mappings '/' => GitHub, '/search' => ResultsPage
 ```
 You can use even use regular expressions and provide more than one mapping to the same page object class.

+**Note:** By default mappings are matched against a URL's path.
+In addition, PageMagic supports mapping against both query string parameters and the fragement identifer (see below).
+Any combination of these can be used to define a page mapping.

 ## Mapping against query string parameters
 ```ruby